What is thatch

-A little thatch, up to 12mm, is beneficial to the lawn as it creates resilience.
+A little thatch, up to 12mm, is beneficial to the lawn, as it creates resilience.
 Once the layer increase and become thicker, it starts to have a detrimental effect on the turf.
 Drainage is impeded, gas exchange and nutrient availability are restricted and the likely hood of pests, weeds and diseases are increased.

-- Drainage is impeded: Once build up has become excessive then the lawn will become soft and spongy in wet periods of weather.
+- Drainage is impeded: Once build up has become excessive then the lawn will become soft and spongy during wet periods of weather.
 Water tends to sit in the thatch layer as it has difficulty soaking through and into the soil below.

 - Loss of deeper rooted grasses: The desirable grasses such as bent and fescue would be lost at the expense of shallow rooted grasses, such as annual meadow grass.
-Bent and fescue are the preffered grasses on golf and bowling greens, they are more tolerant to drought, turf diseases and require less feed.
+Bent and fescue are the preferred grasses on golf and bowling greens, they are more tolerant to drought, turf diseases and require less feed.
 Annual meadow grass is a shallow rooted grass that requires additional feed and water to stay healthy.
 It is also very susceptible to disease and drought.

 - An increase in pest and diseases: Excessive thatch will have an adverse effect on the health of the turf.
 Air and nutrient movement is restricted and certain turf pests and disease will become common place.

 An excessive thatch layer reduces grass health and vigour, which leaves the lawn vulnerable to a whole host of pests and diseases.
-Once this happens remedial action needs to be undertaken, in order to reduce the level of thatch to an acceptable level and restore turf health.
+Once this happens remedial action needs to be undertaken, to reduce the level of thatch to an acceptable level and restore turf health.

 Preventing and removing thatch

 - Aerating the lawn: One of the most effective ways of preventing thatch is by aerating the lawn.
 Aerating helps encourage a healthy population of micro organisms, which are essential in decomposing the organic matter and preventing thatch accumulation.
 Hollow tine or core aeration is a great way to actually remove thatch.
-This type of aeration removes small plugs of turf / thatch from the lawn.
+This type of aeration removes small plugs of turf/thatch from the lawn.